The Pentagon successfully tested a U.S. long-range interceptor missile over the Pacific Ocean

 During the test, the Pentagon's Missile Defense Agency launched an interceptor rocket from an underground silo at Vandenberg Air Force Base in California.
-The interceptor directly collided with and destroyed an intercontinental-range missile fired from a test site on Kwajalein Atoll in the Pacific, the Pentagon announced.
+The interceptor hit and destroyed an intercontinental-range missile fired from a test site on Kwajalein Atoll in the Pacific, the Pentagon announced.

 U.S. Missile Defense Agency Director Vice Adm.
 Jim Syring called the test a "critical milestone" in a statement.